sigp/eth2.0-resources/validator-architecture.md

    notification service (console logs, email, etc.) if it is unable to obtain up-to-date blockchain information.
 This condition might caused by either node or network faults.
-4. A beacon node should be able to outsource shard syncing and block production to a remote server.
+4. A beacon node should be able to outsource shard syncing and shard block production to a remote server.
 This avoids placing an `O(c)` bound upon the beacon chain node with respect to obtaining canonical shard information.